 Merchandising and marketing of our product in Canada is managed by our wholly-owned subsidiary, Skechers USA Canada, Inc. with its offices and showrooms outside Toronto in Mississauga, Ontario.
 Product sold in Canada is primarily sourced from our U.S. distribution center in Rancho Belago, California.
-We have eight concept stores; Toronto Eaton Centre, West Edmonton Mall, Chinook Centre, Richmond Centre, Pacific Centre, Yorkdale Centre, Scarborough Centre and Square One Centre; and three factory outlet stores in Toronto, Alberta and Ontario.
+In 2014, we transitioned three licensed stores to company-owned locations.
+We have 12 concept stores, seven factory outlet stores, and three warehouse outlet stores.